 The Company seeks to promote a long-term commitment to the Company by its senior executives.
 The Company believes that there is great value to the Company in having a team of long-tenured, seasoned managers.
 The Company's team-focused culture and management processes are designed to foster this commitment.
-In addition, stock options granted to Named Executive Officers in 2008 reinforce this long-term orientation with annual vesting over a three-year or five-year period.
+In addition, stock options and/or restricted Common Stock awards granted to Named Executive Officers in the 2011 Fiscal Year reinforce this long-term orientation with annual vesting over a four-year period.